 Koru Kids has after school nannies in your local area

 Bad child behaviour.
 It might be when you ask them, for the hundredth time that morning, to put their school shoes on.
 It might be when they pick up a bowl of Weetabix and throw it at the wall.
 It might be when they completely ignore you.
 Whatever kicks if off, every parent knows the feeling of not liking their child.
-It might last five minutes, it might last six weeks, but the feelings are the same: if someone was behaving this way towards you in any other walk of life, you wouldn’t want to spend time with them.
-And yet here you are sharing a house, and just about every other facet of your life besides.
+It might last five minutes, it might last six weeks, but the feelings are the same.
+If someone was behaving this way towards you in any other walk of life, you wouldn’t want to spend time with them.
+Yet here you are, sharing a house, and just about every other facet of your life.

 We have to add an essential note here: in the moments we don’t like our children, we still love them and would do anything for them.
 It’s just that when you do everything for someone and then they throw their breakfast at the wall, it can be hard to be the parent you want to be.

 Koru Kids spoke to experts and parents about how to cope with the days when you’re more mad at than mad about your children.

 Parents we spoke to almost all put distance at the top of the list as their quick-fix answer to tough parenting moments.
 If you have a baby, it’s fine to put them in a cot in a safe room to give you some breathing space.
 If you have a toddler or school age child, you can leave them somewhere secure while you breathe deeply, call a friend for a rant, or post on your Facebook group that you’re really struggling.
 Keeping a note in your phone of times you have enjoyed together, lists of sweet things the children have done, or watching videos of them being funny are handy mood fixers.